 Pro: Anna & Elsa (+8pts)

 I enjoyed these two characters' story in this movie.
-In a sequel such as this one, you would almost expect the writers to have forced conflict between the two characters.
+In a sequel such as this one, you would almost expect the writers to have forced conflict between the two main characters.
 However, that did not happen in this movie.
-Instead, this is a story of two sisters who are each trying to do everything they can to protect the other, with a bunch of great songs to go along with their respective stories.
+Instead, this was a story of two sisters who were each trying to do everything they could to protect the other, with a bunch of great songs to go along with their respective stories.

-With Elsa, you have an incredibly powerful Queen, who has mastered her ability to create and manipulate ice.
-She is confident in her capabilities, and intends to keep her sister out of harms way.
-Then there is Anna who knows her sister is powerful, but is desperate to follow her so that Elsa does not bite off more than she can chew.
-This is a story full of magic, and full of great songs, but at its core it is about two sisters who love each other and are trying to protect each other.
-That is an easy story to get behind.
+With Elsa, we had an incredibly powerful Queen, who had mastered her ability to create and manipulate ice.
+She was confident in her capabilities, and she intended to keep her sister out of harms way.
+Then there was Anna, who knew her sister was powerful, but she was desperate to follow her sister so that Elsa did not bite off more than she could chew.
+This was a story full of magic, and full of great songs, but at its core it was about two sisters who loved each other and who were willing to do whatever it took to protect each other.
+That made this an easy story to get behind.

 Con: Kristoff (-2pts)